-For the scenarios 9 and 13 from Table 1, EG_y is determined as the difference between
+For the scenarios 9, 11 and 13 from Table 1, EG_v is determined as the difference between

-- the lower value between (a) the net quantity of electricity generated in the new power unit that is installed as part of the project activity and (b) the difference between the total net electricity generation by the new power unit and the existing power unit(s) and the historical generation of the existing power unit(s), based on the three most recent years, and - the quantity of electricity that could be generated by other power plant(s) using the same quantity of biomass that is fired in the project plant, as follows9:
+- the lower value between (a) the net quantity of electricity generated in the new power unit that is installed as part of the project activity and (b) the difference between the total net electricity generation by the new power unit and the existing power unit(s) and the historical generation of the existing power unit(s), based on the three most recent years, and - the quantity of electricity that could be generated by other power plant(s) using the same quantity of biomass that is fired in the project plant, as follows8:

-$$EG{y} = MIN \begin{cases} EG{project \ plant, y} \\ EG{total, y} - \frac{EG{historic, 3yr}}{3} \end{cases} - \varepsilon{el, other \ plant(s)} \cdot \sum{i} BF{i, y} \cdot NCV{i}$$ (14)
+$$EG{y} = MIN \left\{ EG{project\ plant,y} - \frac{EG{historic,3yr}}{3} \right\} - \varepsilon{el,other\ plant(s)} \cdot \sum{i} BF{i,y} \cdot NCV{i}$$ that would use the biomass fired in the project plant in the absence of the project activity, expressed in MWh{el}/MWh{biomass}

-EG_y is the net quantity of increased electricity generation as a result of the project activity (incremental to baseline generation) during the year y in MWh, EGproject plant,y $\mathcal{E}{el,other \ plant(s)}$ is the average net energy efficiency of electricity generation in (the) other power plant(s) that would use the biomass fired in the project plant in the absence of the project activity, expressed in MWh {el} /TJ {biomass} $EG{total,y}$ is the net quantity of electricity generated in all power units fired with the same type of · · biomass at the project site, including the new power unit installed as part of the project activity and any previously existing units, during the year y in MWh, $EG{historic, 3yr}$ is the net quantity of electricity generated during the most recent three years in all power plants fired with the same type of biomass at the project in MWh, $BF{i,y}$ is the quantity of biomass type i used as fuel in the project plant during the year y in a volume or mass unit, and NCV i is the net calorific value of the biomass type i in terajoules (TJ) per mass or volume of biomass.
+EG_y is the net quantity of increased electricity generation as a result of the project activity from firing the same type(s) of biomass as in the project plant9, including the new power unit installed as part of the project activity and any previously existing units, during the year y in MWh,

+$EG{project \, plant,y}$ is the net quantity of electricity generated in the project plant during the year y in MWh, is the average net energy efficiency of electricity generation in (the) other power plant(s)

+$EG{total,y}$ is the net quantity of electricity generated in all power units at the project site, generated plants at the project site, generated from firing the same type(s) of biomass as in the project plant9, in MWh, volume or mass unit, and

+$EG{historic,3vr}$ is the net quantity of electricity generated during the most recent three years in all power

+$BF{i,y}$ is the quantity of biomass type i used as fuel in the project plant during the year y in a

+NCV_i is the net calorific value of the biomass type i in MWh per mass or volume of biomass.

-Where scenarios 4 or 13 apply, $\varepsilon{el,other plant(s)}$ corresponds to the average net efficiency of electricity generation in the "reference plant" ($\varepsilon{el,reference plant}$) that would be installed in the absence of the CDM project activity. $\varepsilon{el,reference plant}$ should represent the efficiency of electricity generation in commonly installed new biomass power plants in the respective industry sector in the country or region.
-Project participants should choose the efficiency in a conservative manner, document relevant sources of information (relevant studies, measurements and/or expert judgments) and justify their choice in the CDM-PDD.
+Where scenarios 4 or 13 apply, $\varepsilon{el,other\,plant(s)}$ corresponds to the average net efficiency of electricity generation in the "reference plant" ($\varepsilon{el,reference\,plant}$) that would be installed in the absence of the CDM project activity. $\varepsilon{el,reference\,plant}$ should represent the efficiency of electricity generation in commonly installed new biomass power plants in the respective industry sector in the country or region.
+Project participants should choose the efficiency in a conservative manner, i.e. choose a higher value within a plausible range, document relevant sources of information (relevant studies, measurements and/or expert judgments) and justify their choice in the CDM-PDD.

-Where scenarios 1, 6, 8 or 9 apply and where the project activity is power generation with (without) cogeneration, $\varepsilon{el,other \, plant(s)}$ should reflect the average net efficiency of electricity generation in power plants in the grid with (without) cogeneration that fire the same type of biomass ($\varepsilon{el,grid \, plant(s)}$).
-Project participants should determine $\varepsilon{el,grid \, plant(s)}$ in a conservative manner based on statistics, surveys, relevant studies, measurements and/or expert judgements, and justify their choice of estimation approach in the CDM-PDD.
+Where scenarios 1, 6, 8 or 9 apply and where the project activity is power generation with (without) cogeneration, $\varepsilon{el,other\,plant(s)}$ should reflect the average net efficiency of electricity generation in power plants in the grid with (without) cogeneration that fire the same type of biomass ($\varepsilon{el,grid\,plant(s)}$).
+Project participants should determine $\varepsilon{el,grid\,plant(s)}$ in a conservative manner based on statistics, surveys, relevant studies, measurements and/or expert judgements, document the sources of information and justify their choice in the CDM-PDD.